 Establishing the geographical location of the sundial is fundamental for the precision of the dial.
-The simplest solution is to use a GPS device or a smartphone.
+The simplest solution is to use a GPS device or a GPS app on a smartphone.
 You'll get the position with precision to a fraction of an arc second which is more than sufficient.

-You can also do it with a map of the location having a very precise scale like 1:100000 or even better 1:25000.
+You can also do it with a map of the location having a very precise scale such as 1:100000 or even better 1:25000.
 You will have to find your geographical longitude and latitude.
 Both can be measured using the method of interpolation.

-Note: in order to achieve a reliable interpolation, the two references shouldn't be too far apart to compare the charted area accurately.
-Maps are made using a Lambert projection that is approximately square over short distances.
+Note: to achieve a reliable interpolation, the two references shouldn't be too far apart to compare the charted area accurately.
+Maps are usually made using a Lambert projection that is approximately square over short distances.